Floyd Landis: Master of the Mountains

 Landis won the first mountain bike race he entered.
 In 1993, he was crowned U.S. junior national champion.
 He told friends he would win the Tour de France one day.
 At the age of 20 Landis moved to Southern California to train full-time as a mountain biker.
 He soon established a reputation for toughness, once finishing a race riding on only his rims.
 However, his training regimen resembled that of a road biker, and in 1999 he switched to road cycling.

-Landis performed well enough on the road that Lance Armstrong recruited him to U.S. Postal and chose Landis to ride alongside him as a domestique during his Tour wins from 2002 to 2004, part of his team-record seven Tour titles.
+Landis performed well enough on the road that Lance Armstrong recruited him to U.S. Postal and chose Landis to ride alongside him as a domestique during his Tour participations from 2002 to 2004.
 In each of these Tours, Landis served as Armstrong's lieutenant, or chief domestique, pushing the pace in the mountains to break the pack before Armstrong took off on his own to win the stage.
 In the 2004 tour Landis led Armstrong and a few of Armstrong's main rivals over the final climb of stage 17, putting on such an impressive display of strength that actor and avid bike-racing fan Robin Williams dubbed him the "Mofo of the Mountains".
 His performance led some observers to peg him as a possible team leader and future winner of the Maillot Jaune.
 Landis left U.S. Postal later that year after receiving a better contract offer from the Phonak squad.

 In the 2005 Tour de France, Landis finished ninth overall in the General classification, his highest finish in the tour at that time.
 Landis started the 2006 season strongly, with overall wins in the Amgen Tour of California, and then in the prestigious Paris–Nice, both week-long stage races.
 Winning Paris–Nice gave Landis 52 points in the UCI ProTour individual competition, starting him off in first place for 2006.
 Landis achieved another overall win in the Ford Tour de Georgia, which took place from April 18 to 23.
 In addition to winning the Tour de Georgia time trial.
 Landis retained his lead through the mountains with a close second-place finish to Tom Danielson on Brasstown Bald.